cisco/mindmeld/source/userguide/auto_annotator.rst

 .. note::

-   This section requires the :doc:`HR Assistant <../blueprints/hr_assistant>` blueprint application.
+   The examples in this section require the :doc:`HR Assistant <../blueprints/hr_assistant>` blueprint application.
 To get the app, open a terminal and run ``mindmeld blueprint hr_assistant``.

 .. warning::

-   Changes by an Annotator cannot be undone and Mindmeld does not backup query data.
+   Changes by an Auto Annotator cannot be undone and Mindmeld does not backup query data.
 We recommend using version control software such as Github.

 Default Auto Annotator: Spacy Annotator
 ---------------------------------------